pydio/pydio-doc-howto/misc_cli_client.md

 Once a valid user is available, there are 2 options:

-- Go through a configuration step and persists necessary information on the client machine (Persistent Mode)
+- Go through an interactive configuration and persist necessary information on the client machine (Persistent Mode)
 - Pass the necessary connection information at each call (Non Persistent Mode)

 ### Persistent Mode